Najiba Al-Aasal

-Her personal life
+Biography

 Najiba Al-Aasal was born to an average family of nine, with two sisters and four brothers.
 Najiba considered as the older sister of the late great writer Fathia El-Aasal.
 Her father was strict and was absent from home due to his polygamy.
 He believed that female education is evil, which prompted him to prevent Najiba from completing her education, forcing her to marry at an early age, precisely at the age of 13.
 And because Najiba did not love her husband, she didn't last more than a year with him until she asked him for a divorce, her husband refused at first, but at 16 she divorced.
 Three months later, Najiba married her cousin, but this relationship was rooted in a love story that lasted from childhood.